pauladam94/curryst/curryst.typ

   }

-  /// Lays out multiple premises that are all leaves, spacing them properly, and
+  /// Lays out multiple leaf premises, onto multiple lines to respect the
+  /// available horizontal space.
+  ///
+  /// This function is meant to be called when we already know the premises
-  /// optionally creating multiple lines if there is not enough available
+  /// should be typeset onto multiple lines.
+In particular, if there is enough
-  /// horizontal space.
-  let layout-leaf-premises(
+  /// space to fit all the premises, they will not be spaced apart. let layout-leaf-premises(
     /// Each laid out premise.
     ///